Frequently Asked Questions

 How long is each song?
 What do they sound like?

-Song Shops are acoustic recordings done by me through a decent mike.
+Song Shops are acoustic recordings done by me through a quality mike.
 Once and a while I’ll layer stuff a bit but more often then not I just perform them live for a very organic, emotionally resonant feel, (which is the most fun and easy) while still having them sound great.
 If you’ve heard any of my Painful Splits material, I record those songs and the Song Shop Songs the same way.
 The “vibe” of the song totally ranges based on what feelings your description provokes in me.
 They make be scream-filled, punk-ish, loud and dark or delicate and soft; bouncy and jubilant or aching and longing.
 You can (but don’t have to) specify what you’re looking for in that sense when you submit your description.

 As for how long they are, a half-length song is usually between 1 and two minutes.
 A full length is generally between 2.5 and 4, but both vary and sometimes I tend to make the songs a bit longer.
 I’ve never received a complaint as to the length of the songs.